The role of Historic England in the care of wall paintings

 The Historic England Archive provides, online:

-Additional resources (non-digitised) are accessible at the Historic England Archive and Library in Swindon.
-For a research query or to order copies, please email archive@historicengland.org.uk.
-To arrange a visit at the Archive and Library to view material of interest, see the online booking system.
+For more information or to order copies, please email archive@historicengland.org.uk.
+To arrange a visit of the Archive and Library to view material of interest, see the online booking system.

 Registered files may hold information pertaining to the history of the site, the physical history of the building fabric and wall paintings, site conservation management plans, environmental and condition assessments, conservation reports, materials analysis reports etc. Extant information varies across the archive files.
-Requests to consult Registry files need to be sent to the Access to Information Team via the email address foi@historicengland.org.uk.
+Requests for copies of information contained within registered files can be sent to the Access to Information Team via the email address foi@historicengland.org.uk.
 Information held in our registered files and electronic systems will have to be assessed for release on a case-by-case basis.
 Requests for this type of information will be processed under the Freedom of Information Act or the Environmental Information Regulations.
-In casework involving our Regional Inspectors, they may access Registry files direct and share relevant extracted information.

 Where to find information